terrycojones/rpnpy/README.md

-and the number of arguments they'll expect on the stack (assuming you don't pass arguments directly as with `abs(-50)` above or use a numerical modifier (e.g., `:3`) to explicitly specify the number of arguments that should be passed.
+and the number of arguments they'll expect on the stack (assuming you don't pass arguments directly as with `abs(-50)` above or use a numerical modifier (e.g., `:3`) to explicitly specify the number of arguments that should be passed).
 Here's the first part of the output of `functions`:

 ```sh
 $ rpnpy functions